pagkly/Zed/Investopedia3/Non-Sampling Error.md

 Non-sampling errors are caused by external factors rather than an issue within a survey, study, or census.

 There are many ways non-sampling errors can occur.
-For example, non-sampling errors can include but are not limited to, [data entry errors](https://www.investopedia.com/articles/active-trading/013015/worst-mistakes-beginner-traders-make.asp), biased survey questions, biased processing/decision making, non-responses, inappropriate analysis conclusions, and false information provided by respondents.
+For example, non-sampling errors can include but are not limited to, [[data entry errors]](https://www.investopedia.com/articles/active-trading/013015/worst-mistakes-beginner-traders-make.asp), biased survey questions, biased processing/decision making, non-responses, inappropriate analysis conclusions, and false information provided by respondents.

 ## Special Considerations

 While increasing sample size can help minimize sampling errors, it will not have any effect on reducing non-sampling errors.
 This is because non-sampling errors are often difficult to detect, and it is virtually impossible to eliminate them.

 Non-sampling errors include non-response errors, coverage errors, interview errors, and processing errors.
 A coverage error would occur, for example, if a person were counted twice in a survey, or their answers were duplicated on the survey.
-If an interviewer is [biased](https://www.investopedia.com/articles/investing/050813/4-behavioral-biases-and-how-avoid-them.asp) in their sampling, the non-sampling error would be considered an interviewer error.
+If an interviewer is [[biased]](https://www.investopedia.com/articles/investing/050813/4-behavioral-biases-and-how-avoid-them.asp) in their sampling, the non-sampling error would be considered an interviewer error.

 In addition, it is difficult to prove that respondents in a survey are providing false information—either by mistake or on purpose.
 Either way, misinformation provided by respondents count as non-sampling errors and they are described as response errors.